Structured Output Feedback Control for Linear Quadratic Regulator Using Policy Gradient Method: Introduction

 Linear Quadratic Regulator (LQR), which is a well-studied framework in the optimal control theory, has been revisited from the Reinforcement Learning (RL) perspective.
 For policy gradient methods, the global linear convergence to the global optima was obtained in~\cite{fazel2018global, mohammadi2021convergence}.
 To obtain structured policy, Structured Policy Iteration of state feedback gains for LQR problems with a regularization term was proposed in~\cite{park2020structured} and the local linear convergence to a stationary point was provided.
 In addition, the projected gradient method for model-free state feedback LQR problems with convex constraints were studied in~\cite{hambly2021policy}.
 For the model based setting, the projected gradient method was studied in~\cite{bu2019lqr} and~\cite{talebi2022policy} considered linearly constrained problem for state feedback LQR problems.

 However, it is difficult to observe the entire state.
 That is, only some outputs are available in practice.
 The static output feedback control is a practical approach to deal with such situations.
 For model based control design, some iterative methods are found in~\cite{makila1987computational} and recently, the global convergence of the gradient descent for output feedback LQR problems was shown in~\cite{fatkhullin2021optimizing} using smoothness and Lipschitz continuity on the sublevel sets of the LQR objective function.
 A model free algorithm was also proposed in~\cite{zhu2015adaptive} based on integral RL.
-However, to the best of our knowledge, there has been no previous researches on policy gradient methods with various theoretical guarantees for static output feedback LQR problems in the model free setting.
+However, policy gradient methods for static output feedback problems in the model free setting have not been well studied.

 In this study, we consider a policy gradient method for the LQR problem with structured constraints for the static output feedback control under the assumption that system parameters are unknown, in contrast to many existing works~\cite{fazel2018global, mohammadi2021convergence, hambly2021policy}, which studied the policy gradient method for state feedback LQR problems and~\cite{fatkhullin2021optimizing}, which studied gradient methods in the model based setting.
 The structured constraints are naturally introduced due to the system structure such as linear port-Hamiltonian systems~\cite{Jacob2012linear}.